24/7 Helpline

 It can be snorted, smoked or injected (on it’s own or mixed with other drugs, usually crack cocaine).

-When sold, illegally, dealers want to maximise their profits.
+When sold, illegally, dealers want to maximize their profits.
 Therefore it is usually “cut” (mixed) with other substances, including ground glass, rat poison: who knows what.

 There is no such thing as a reputable dealer.